Bitlatte/microservice/README.md

 # Microservice

-A boilerplate microservice built with nodejs and express.
+A boilerplate microservice built with nodejs and express